-We all know we should practice good posture but its important is overlooked by many.
+We all know we should practice good posture but its importance is overlooked by many.
 Try to be conscious of how you hold your body up, supporting your neck and head.
-Bend your knees at a 90 degree angle and rest your feet flat on the floor or on a small stool.
+Bend your knees at a 90-degree angle and rest your feet flat on the floor or on a small stool.
 Try not to cross your legs.
 Stretching exercises and yoga can also help develop your habits of maintaining correct posture.

 4. Create Your Space

 Set aside a place in your home that is just for working.
-Put up your favorite art work or translation inspired decor in the area.
+Put up your favorite artwork or motivational décor in the area.
 Make that area your work area, a place that is not just another part of your home.
 Working and living in the same place can wear on many of us.
-Avoid this by making your designated work area inspiring to your translation process..
+Avoid this by making your designated work area inspiring to your process.